Skip to Content

 Deshaies church

-The beach hut
+The beach shack

-If there was one location in Death in Paradise that sold me on visiting Guadeloupe, it has to be the beach where the detective lives in a perfectly rustic beach hut right on the sand.
+If there was one location in Death in Paradise that sold me on visiting Guadeloupe, it has to be the beach where the detective lives in a perfectly rustic hut right on the sand.
 This picture-perfect spot is found at Anse de la Perle beach, three miles north of Deshaies.

-In reality there are a few bars at one end of the beach and a little road behind the sand so it’s not quite as remote as it looks on TV, but it’s every bit as gorgeous.
-The actual beach hut gets dismantled between filming because a lot of the sand on the beach gets washed away in winter storms.
-But off season you can sometimes see foundations at one end of the beach.
+In reality there are a few bars at one end of the beach and a little road running behind the sand so it’s not quite as remote as it looks on TV, but it’s every bit as gorgeous.

 Anse La Perle beach in Guadeloupe, Caribbean